-Few guitars carry the swagger, controversy and staying power of the Gibson SG.
-Born in the early 1960s out of both necessity and bold reinvention, the SG signaled a clean break from tradition.
-Where its classic forerunner Les Paul had curves and weight, the SG came out swinging sharp-edged, impressively light and ready to roar.
+Where its single-cutaway forerunner Les Paul had curves and weight, the Solid Guitar came out swinging—sharp-edged, impressively light and ready to roar.
 Its slim neck, double-cutaway figure and snarling humbuckers were a radical rethink of how an electric guitar could look, feel and sound.
+Journeying back through Gibson SG history offers compelling insight into how it came to be.

-At first, it shocked traditionalists, including Les Paul himself.
 But in the hands of groundbreaking players, from Sister Rosetta Tharpe to Tony Iommi to Angus Young, the Gibson SG became the sound of entire movements, from gospel-inflected proto-rock to the dawn of heavy metal and punk.
-The SG has grown into one of the most recognizable silhouettes on stage, celebrated the world over for its aggressive bite, easy playability and incredible versatility across eras, styles and genres.
+The SG has grown into one of the most recognizable silhouettes onstage, celebrated the world over for its aggressive bite, easy playability and incredible versatility across eras, styles and genres.

 Table of Contents

-History of the Gibson SG
+When Was the Gibson SG Introduced?

-What Does an SG Sound Like?
+What Does a Gibson SG Sound Like?

-History of the Gibson SG
+When Was the Gibson SG Introduced?

-Gibson introduced its first solid body electric guitar in 1952, the Les Paul Model.
-Though it was a game-changing instrument, the design wasn't radical.
+Gibson introduced its first solidbody electric guitar in 1952, the Les Paul Model.
+Though it was a game-changing instrument, the design wasn’t radical.
 It shared a similar outline as the ES-140 archtop.
 Later iterations included the Standard, Special, Custom, Junior and TV.

 Pictured: Vintage 1952 Gibson Les Paul Goldtop

-While well-received, sales were slow.
+While well received, sales were slow.
 In 1958, Gibson made small but important updates to the Les Paul Junior and TV models, adding rounded double cutaways.
-Other designs that year were more radical, like the futuristic Explorer and Flying V, but Gibson only shipped 19 and 81 respectively in 1958 and discontinued both models in 1959.
+Other designs that year were more radical, like the futuristic Explorer and Flying V, but Gibson only shipped 19 and 81, respectively, in 1958 and discontinued both models in 1959.

 It's important to understand what Fender—Gibson's main competitor—was up to at the time.

-Fender built guitars with utility in mind—the Stratocaster, Esquire, Telecaster, Duo Sonic and Jazzmaster had bolt-on necks, which made them cheaper and easier to produce than Gibson's set-neck.
-In fact, the flagship Les Paul Custom was 20% more expensive than Fender's comparable Jazzmaster.
+Fender built guitars with utility in mind—the Stratocaster, Esquire, Telecaster, Duo Sonic and Jazzmaster had bolt-on necks, which made them cheaper and easier to produce than Gibson’s set neck.
+In fact, the flagship Les Paul Custom was 20% more expensive than Fender’s comparable Jazzmaster.
 To broaden their market share, Gibson President Ted McCarty gave shop foreman Larry Allers marching orders: redesign the Les Paul line.

 Shop Now: Gibson SG Standard '61 Sideways Vibrola

-• Late 1957 – Gibson experiments with double-cutaway prototypes, paving the way for what would become the SG’s distinctive silhouette.
+- Late 1957 – Gibson experiments with double-cutaway prototypes, paving the way for what would become the SG’s distinctive silhouette.

-• Late 1959 – The Les Paul Special and TV models adopt the “SG” name, marking the first official use of the designation.
+- Late 1959 – The Les Paul Special and TV models adopt the “SG” name, marking the first official use of the designation.

-• 1961 – Gibson launches the SG Standard, replacing the original single-cutaway Les Paul in the catalog.
+- 1961 – Gibson launches the SG Standard, replacing the original single-cutaway Les Paul in the catalog.
 Features include beveled mahogany body, SlimTaper neck and twin humbuckers.

-• 1962–1965 – The SG line expands to include Custom, Junior and Special models, along with variations like Maestro Vibrola tremolo systems and three-pickup configurations.
+- 1962–1965 – The SG line expands to include Custom, Junior and Special models, along with variations like Maestro Vibrola tremolo systems and three-pickup configurations.

-• Late 1960s – The SG Special picks up steam with P-90 pickups, a stripped-down aesthetic and affordability that appeals to garage and proto-punk players.
+- Late 1960s – The SG Special picks up steam with P-90 pickups, a stripped-down aesthetic and affordability that appeals to garage and proto-punk players.

-• 1970s–1980s – Hard rock and heavy metal artists from Tony Iommi to Angus Young cement the SG’s reputation for aggressive rhythm tone and face-melting solo potential.
+- 1970s–1980s – Hard rock and heavy metal artists from Tony Iommi to Angus Young cement the SG’s reputation for aggressive rhythm tone and face-melting solo potential.

-• 1990s–2000s – Gibson issues reissues and signature models, honoring both early ’60s specs and famous artist configurations.
+- 1990s–2000s – Gibson issues reissues and signature models, honoring both early ’60s specs and famous artist configurations.

-• Today – The SG remains in continuous production, offered in a range of configurations from vintage-accurate tributes to modernized, high-performance versions.
+- Today – The SG remains in continuous production, offered in a range of configurations from vintage-accurate tributes to modernized, high-performance versions.

 The SG and Les Paul play differently due to their respective designs.
 Here's a quick comparison.